KenT2/pipresents-kms/README.md

 PI PRESENTS  - Version 1.5.3 (KMS)
 ==================================

-There are two current versions of Pi Presents.
-‘Gapless’ is the current stable version which is not being developed except for bug fixes.
-'KMS' is currently in a public Beta Test phase and soon will become the stable version.
-It works on RPi OS Bullseye and has all the features of Gapless/Beep with Omxplayer replaced with MPV and UZBL web browser replaced by Chromium.
+ 'KMS' is the only fully supported version of Pi Presents.
+It is currently in a public Beta Test phase and is proving reliable.
+It works on Legacy RPi OS Bullseye and has all the features of Gapless/Beep with Omxplayer replaced with MPV and UZBL web browser replaced by Chromium.

-'Beep' was an unsuccesful version of Pi Presents in which an attempt was made to replace omxplayer with VLC.
-While VLC worked with Buster it proved impossible to embed its display into Pi Presents under the new DRM/KMS display system that was introduced in Bullseye.

 TO INSTALL PIPRESENTS-KMS
 -------------------------